Thursday, August 27, 2009

 Fryman's cards from Ryan and the Battler went to Ryan.

-One of the best part of the day was seeing friends as we got to talk and spend time with two of my favorite people in the hobby in Bill Cover and Tom O'brien.
+One of the best parts of the day was seeing friends as we got to talk and spend time with two of my favorite people in the hobby in Bill Cover and Tom O'Brien.

-But the highlight was the appearance of the "Superfan" and his showdown with the Battler.
+But the highlight was the appearance of the "Superfan" David Sloan and his showdown with the Battler.

 We moved around a lot and didn't sit in our seats at all as we enjoyed the game and good company.